pedroadelino/aptlistparser/README.md

 # aptlistparser
-You will need the file aptapplist.txt created with the script iplcreatorbypedro.sh.
+You will need the file aptlist.txt created with the script iplcreatorbypedro.sh.
 Then, you only need to run : ./aptrestore.sh